Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Introduction

 Another prominent clustering approach has been developed in the context of Dominant Set Clustering (DSC) and its connection to discrete-time dynamical systems and \emph{replicator dynamics} \cite{pavan2007,bulo2017}.
 Unlike the methods based on cost function minimization, DSC does not define a global cost function for the clusters.
 Instead, it applies the generic principles of clustering where each cluster should be coherent and well separated from the other clusters.
 These principles are formulated via the concepts of dominant sets \cite{pavan2007}.
 Then, several variants of the method have been proposed.
 The method in \cite{LiuLY13} proposes an iterative clustering algorithm in two Shrink and Expand steps.
-These steps are suitable for sparse data and lead to reducing the runtime of performing replicator dynamics. \cite{BuloTP09} develops an enumeration technique for different clusters via unstabilizing the underlying equilibrium of replicator dynamics. \cite{pavan2003} proposes a hierarchical variant of DSC via regularization and shifting the off-diagonal elements of the similarity matrix. \cite{chehreghani2016} analyzes adaptively the trajectories of replicator dynamics in order to discover suitable phase transitions that correspond to different clusters.
+These steps are suitable for sparse data and lead to reducing the runtime of performing replicator dynamics. \cite{BuloTP09} develops an enumeration technique for different clusters via unstabilizing the underlying equilibrium of replicator dynamics. \cite{pavan2003} proposes a hierarchical variant of DSC via regularization and shifting the off-diagonal elements of the similarity matrix. \cite{chehreghani2016} analyzes adaptively the trajectories of replicator dynamics in order to discover suitable phase transitions that correspond to evolving fast clusters.
 Several studies demonstrate the effectiveness of DSC variants compared to other clustering methods, such as spectral methods \cite{pavan2007,LiuLY13,chehreghani2016,bulo2017}.

-In this paper, we investigate efficient optimization for DSC based on Frank-Wolfe algorithms \cite{frank1956,lacoste2015,reddi2016} instead of replicator dynamics.
+In this paper, we investigate efficient optimization for DSC based on Frank-Wolfe algorithms \cite{frank1956,lacoste2015,reddi2016} as an alternative to replicator dynamics.
 Frank-Wolfe optimization has been successfully applied to several constrained optimization problems.
 We develop a unified and computationally efficient framework to employ the different variants of Frank-Wolfe algorithms for DSC, and we investigate its effectiveness via several experimental studies.
-Our theoretical analysis is specialized to DSC, and we provide explicit convergence rates for the algorithms in terms of the so called Frank-Wolfe gap -- including pairwise Frank-Wolfe with nonconvex/nonconcave objective function, which we have not seen in prior work.
+Our theoretical analysis is specialized to DSC, and we provide explicit convergence rates for the algorithms in terms of Frank-Wolfe gap -- including pairwise Frank-Wolfe with nonconvex/nonconcave objective function for which we have not seen any theoretical analysis in prior work.
+In addition, we study multi-start Dominant Set Clustering that can be potentially useful for parallelizing the method.